 In a sentence, it is a community that shares the cost of working on projects.
 This means tools, materials, workshop space and knowledge.
 Hackspaces are springing up all over the world.

 What happens at a Hackspace is very much down to its members.
 There are some favourite activities like programming and electronics, but basically if something rings your bell then setup a group.
 The London Hackspace has sub groups including brewing, bee keeping, Bio-hacking and more as the membership grows.

 Norwich Hackspace has been holding regular member sessions at Lion House, Muspole Street since August 2016 and we are steadily building a strong membership.
 At the moment we have member sessions Monday evenings which are open to non-members to come and see what it is all about.
-Once you are a trusted member we allow more access and it is possible to come to the space on any day.
+Once you are a signed up and trusted/inducted member we allow more access and it is possible to come to the space on any day.

 There are already a number of hackspaces in the UK and worldwide.
 Their websites are chock full of information and examples of how a successful hackspace can be run.
 Many of these are much larger than Norwich Hackspace and we aim to keep or numbers smaller so that we function more like a club:

 The Nottingham Hackspace has a particularly good tour video which demonstrates what we are aiming at in Norwich.